kismetwireless/kismet/docs/dev/webui_rest.md

 ## Serialization Types

-Kismet can export data as several different formats; generally these formats are indicated by the type of endpoint being requested (such as foo.msgpack or foo.json)
+Kismet can export data as several different formats; generally these formats are indicated by the type of endpoint being requested (such as foo.json)

 ### JSON

 Kismet will export objects in traditional JSON format suitable for consumption in javascript or any other language with a JSON interpreter.

-### MSGPACK

-Kismet can export objects in binary msgpack format, which may in some instances offer an advantage in parsing time over stock JSON.
-The format of the msgpack and json objects will be identical.

 ### EKJSON